Shaji N. Karun

-Shaji Neelakantan Karun (born 1 January 1952) is an Indian film director and cinematographer.
+an Indian film director and cinematographer.
 His debut film Piravi (1988) won the Caméra d'Or – Mention d'honneur at the 1989 Cannes Film Festival.
-He was the premiere chairman of the Kerala State Chalachitra Academy, the first academy for film and TV in India and was also the executive chairman of the International Film Festival of Kerala (IFFK) from 1998 to 2001.
+He was the inaugural chairman of the Kerala State Chalachitra Academy, the first academy for film and TV in India and was also the executive chairman of the International Film Festival of Kerala (IFFK) from 1998 to 2001.
 He is best known for his award-winning films Piravi (1988), Swaham (1994), Vanaprastham (1999) and Kutty Srank (2009).
 He won the National Award for Best Director for his debut film Piravi.
 He also won two Kerala State Film Awards for Best Director for his films Swaham and Vanaprastham.
-Currently, he is the Chairman of Kerala State Film Development Corporation.
+He was the Chairman of Kerala State Film Development Corporation from 2019 to 2025 until his death.